aria42/aria42.github.io/_posts/2017-11-27-Flare-Clojure-Neural-Net.md

 <!-- Footnotes and Links -->

-[^global-min]:This assumes there is a unique global minimizer for $f$.
-In practice, in practice unless $f$ is convex, the parameters used are whatever pops out the other side of an iterative algorithm.
 [^dl4j]:I took a look at [DeepLearning4J](https://deeplearning4j.org/), and while it's clearly fully-featured, it doesn't feel as expressive as say PyTorch.
+Most of the Clojure wrappers I've seen don't address some of these issues at the core of DL4J.
 [^TF_EAGER]: TensorFlow recently developed [an eager computation mode](https://research.googleblog.com/2017/10/eager-execution-imperative-define-by.html)